 - Freelance – You bring your own engineer or engineer the session yourself.
 You or your engineer would want to be familiar with how a recording studio patchbay and routing works in addition to using one of the DAW’s we have available.
 We will not be available assist you during your session, so if you’re unsure whether you might need an engineer we recommend not choosing a freelance session.

-- Regular Engineer – We have a recording engineer in the studio with you to run your session.
+- Recording Engineer – We have a recording engineer in the studio with you to run your session.
 They can do basic autotune and mixing in your session as well.

-- Senior Engineer – We have a Senior recording engineer in the studio with you to run your session and help produce your records.
+- Senior Recording, Mixing and Mastering Engineer – We have a Senior recording engineer in the studio with you to run your session and help produce your records.
 They can do vocal editing, arrangement, and tuning, as well as full production mixes and mastering of your recordings.

 Auto-Tune and Melodyne are both popular audio processing software tools used for pitch correction, but they differ in their approach and features.